-Rules and Regulations Governing the Procedures for the Operation of the Agricultural Lands Preservation Commission and the Purchase of Farmland Development Rights (505-RICR-00-00-1)
+Rules and Regulations of the Agricultural Lands Preservation Commission

-The purpose of these Rules and Regulations is to establish the operating procedures of the Commission for administering the Farmland Preservation Act, R.I.
+The purpose of these Rules and Regulations is to establish the operating procedures of the Agricultural Lands Preservation Commission for the administration of the purchase of development rights to, and criteria for the selection of, parcels for which the development rights may be purchased pursuant to Farmland Preservation Act, R.I.
 Gen. Laws Chapter 42-82.

 A. For the purposes of these regulations, the following terms shall have the following meanings:

 1. "Act" means the “Farmland Preservation Act," R.I.
 Gen. Laws Chapter 42-82.

 2. "Appraisal" means a report by a certified Rhode Island appraiser that estimates the fair market value of property.

 3. "Chairperson" means the Chairperson of the Agricultural Lands Preservation Commission.

 4. "Commission" means the Agricultural Lands Preservation Commission as established by R.I.
 Gen. Laws § 42-82-1(b).

 5. "Department of Environmental Management" means a department of the state government as described in R.I.
 Gen. Laws Chapter 42-17.